Why Can't I Ping or SSH to IPs outside of the Range?¶

 More Information - DNS¶

-For more information about how DNS works in the Virginia Cyber Range, please check out our article titled Doing DNS Labs & Exercises.
+For more information about how DNS works in the Virginia Cyber Range, please see the article titled Doing DNS Labs & Exercises on the Range.

 Thank You for Your Feedback!